cewing/codefellows_f2_python/source/session01.rst

 .. nextslide::

-This program uses Python 2.7 not Python 3.
+This class uses Python 2.7 not Python 3.

 .. rst-class:: build